minepy/mictools/README.rst

 Usage
 -----

-MICtools can handle different types of experiments:
+MICtools can be used to investigate variable associations in different types of experimental
+scenarios:

-* given a single dataset X, with M variables and N samples, MICtools evaluates the M+(M-1)/2 possible associations;
+* single dataset X, with M variables and N samples: to evaluate the M+(M-1)/2 possible associations;
-* given two datasets, X (MxN) and Y (KxN) (parameter -y/--yvars) MICtools evaluates all the pairwise relationships between the variables of the two datasets (for a total of MxK associations).
+* two datasets, X (MxN) and Y (KxN) (parameter -y/--yvars): to evaluate all the pairwise relationships between the variables of the two datasets (for a total of MxK associations).
 Note that the number samples (N) in the datasets X and Y must be the same.
-* given two datasets, X (MxN) and Y (KxN) it evaluates all the rowwise relationships (see -r/--rowwise), i.e. only the variables pairs X_i and Y_i (for each i in min(M, K)) will be tested;
+* two datasets, X (MxN) and Y (KxN): to evaluate all the rowwise relationships (see -r/--rowwise), i.e. only the variables pairs X_i and Y_i (for each i in min(M, K)) will be tested;

-* moreover, for each experiments listed above, if the sample classes are provided (see -l/--labels and -t/--target), the analysis will be performed within each class independently.
+In all the abovementioned cases the analysis will be performed within each class independently if the sample classes are provided (see -l/--labels and -t/--target),

 MICtools is implemented as a single command (``mictools'') with the following
 subcommands: